-Introduction to Physical Geography L2T21/2
+27.801 Introduction to Physical Geography L2T21⁄2

-The mechanism of the physical environment, with particular exemplification within the Sydney region.
-Geologic controls of landform development; fluvial, slope and coastal processes and landforms; cyclic and equilibrium approaches to landform studies.
-The global radiation budget and atmospheric circulation; weather and climatic controls in the Sydney region.
-The hydrologic cycle.
-Processes and factors of soil formation and the mature soil profile.
-Controls of vegetation in the Sydney region.
-The ecosystem.
+Mechanisms of the physical environment, with particular reference to Australia and to the Sydney region.
+Geologic controls of landform development; fluvial, slope and coastal processes and their landforms; cyclic and equilibrium approaches to landform studies.
+Global energy and atmospheric circulation; weather and climate in Australia and the Sydney region.
+The hydrologic cycle; processes and factors of soil formation and soil profile development.
+The ecosystem; controls of vegetation in the Sydney region

-Laboratory classes include: study and use of geologic and topographic maps and air photographs; use of climatic data and the weather map; soil profile description.
+Laboratory classes include the study and use of topographic maps, geological maps, and air photographs; the use of climatic data and the weather map; soil description; basic cartographic methods.
 Two field tutorials, equivalent to 16 tutorial hours, are a compulsory part of the course.
+Students must provide basic drawing equipment.